remeh/meh-old/README.md

         * `:e <filepath>`
     * LSP client for C++ (clangd) and Go (gopls):
         * Go to definition with the `:def` command
+        * Auto-completion with `Ctrl-Space`
         * Display references to a variable / method / ... with `:ref` command
+        * Get functions/methods signatures and documentation with `:sig`
     * File opener
         * Fast lookup per directory
         * Filtering while typing